silaspe/maths/docs/group_theory.md

 First, I got the terminology wrong.
 ChatGPT didn't misspeak when it said "two things are isomorphic if they're related via homomorphism".

 But let's explore this idea of a homomorphism more.
 First, it might only take a few elements to define the homomorphism.
-Kind of like how a linear transformation only needs the two basis vectors to determine what it is for all outputs, in group theory, this ($\varphi (a$ ∘ $b) = \varphi (a)$ ∘ $\varphi (b)$) relation of the homomorphism acts in kind of the same way, only needing a few outputs to define the whole thing.
-(In fact, I think that linear algebra is part of abstract algebra which group theory is a part of.)
+Kind of like how a linear transformation only needs the two basis vectors to determine what it is for all outputs.

+In group theory, this ($\varphi (a$ ∘ $b) = \varphi (a)$ ∘ $\varphi (b)$) relation of the homomorphism acts in kind of the same way, only needing a few outputs to define the whole thing.
+(In fact, I think that linear algebra is part of abstract algebra, of which group theory is a part of.)

-Also homomorphisms can go between the groups of different sizes, but I don't think that that means that they're isomorphic because they don't feel the same, they aren't bijections, they're surjections.
+Also, homomorphisms can go between groups of different sizes, but I don't think that that means that they're isomorphic because they don't feel the same, they aren't bijections, they're surjections.

 Here's an example: if I want to map from $ℤ_6$ to $ℤ_3$, I only need one output, which is $\varphi (1)$.
 Let me explain.

+$300$ Lines.

 $$ \varphi (1) = 1 $$

 $$ \varphi (2) = \varphi (1 \cdot 1) = \varphi (1) * \varphi (1) = 1 * 1 = 2 $$

-$300$ Lines.

 $$ \varphi (2) = 2 $$